veeso/veeso/README.md

 ## 🎯 &nbsp; What I'm currently doing

 - Maintaining my main open-source projects
-- Working as website designer for private projects
+- Working as a website designer for private projects

 [Read more](https://veeso.dev/)